top of page

 President, Space Tourism Society

-James Logan, MD
+James Logan, MD, MS

 Former NASA Chief of Flight Medicine